 Welcome to A Linguistic Atlas of Older Scots (LAOS).
-This is the first publication of the first phase of LAOS, in the form of an interactive website.
-LAOS aims to present information about the variation in space and time of linguistic forms found in Older Scots texts.
+The aim of LAOS is to present information about the variation in space and time of linguistic forms found in Older Scots texts.
 Older Scots conventionally covers the period 1150 to 1700, although the extant continuous texts date between 1380 and 1700.
 This first phase of the atlas covers the earlier period, 1380 to 1500.
-Also, the corpus of texts used in this version, 1.1, contains primarily ‘local documents’, i.e. writings which can be localized from internal, non-linguistic references.
+Also, the corpus of texts used in this version, 1.2, contains primarily ‘local documents’, i.e. writings which can be localized from internal, non-linguistic references.
 A sub-corpus of literary texts in manuscripts from the period before 1500 is in preparation.
 The aim is to add this to LAOS as time permits.

-The present website is an intermediate stage between the original (beta), published in 2008, and a new version in preparation.
+The present website (pubished 2013) is an intermediate stage between the original (beta), published in 2008, and a new version in preparation.

 LAOS is a ‘daughter’ atlas of A Linguistic Atlas of Late Mediaeval English, 1350-1450 (LALME), ed.
 Angus McIntosh, M.L.
 Samuels and Michael Benskin (Aberdeen: Aberdeen University Press; Edinburgh: Mercat Press).
 LAOS develops the limited coverage of Scots in LALME to treat in greater depth texts from the whole of the geographical area where Older Scots was used.

 LALME has now been partly revised and has been made freely accessible in a web resource: A Linguistic Atlas of Late Mediaeval English, 1350 to 1450 (eLALME).